henrikmotzkus/AutomationDemo/README.md

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-resource-group?tabs=azure-cli

-    Instrunctions:
+    Instructions:
     1. Run the commands in the powershell

 ### 7.1.2 (Step 2) Deployment on an ARM Template on the resource group level

 This deployment deploys a VM on the resource group scope.
-The VM password is securely stored in a kevault and not hardcoded in the script.
+The VM password is securely stored in a kevvault and not hardcoded in the script.
 First you need to deploy that keyvault and its secret.
 And it shows a different method of parameter handling.

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/key-vault-parameter?tabs=azure-cli